Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

-The optimal drift for the system of particles \cref{eq:coupled-optimal-drift} acts on each particle $e$ with a force equal to the optimal drift for an individual particle \cref{eq:coupled-ensemble}, plus an additional term that ``corrects'' for the finite number of particles.
-This additional term contains: (1) the gradient-log of the probability coupling term \cref{eq:coupled-copula} $\nabla_{\x[e]_\syt} \log r_\syt(\mathfrak{X}_\syt)$, (2) the component of the gradient of the current distribution with respect to the ensemble used in parameterization $\nabla_{\mathfrak{X}_\syt} \log{q_\syt(\x[j]_\syt,\mathfrak{X}_\syt})$, and (3) the divergence component of the diffusion with respect to parameterization $\nabla_{\x[e]_\syt}\tr \mathbf{D}$.
-The gradient-log $\nabla_{\x[e]_\syt} \log r_\syt(\mathfrak{X}_\syt)$ of the probability coupling term is a forcing that nudges the particles toward becoming independent samples.
+The optimal drift for the interactive particle system \cref{eq:optimal-drift-particle-system} consists of the optimal drift for an individual particle \cref{eq:drift-ensemble}, and an additional term --- the gradient-log of the probability coupling term \cref{eq:coupled-copula} $\nabla_{\x[e]_\syt} \log r_\syt(\mathfrak{X}_\syt)$ and the gradient-log of intermediate density with respect to the parametrization $\nabla_{\mathfrak{X}^{[e]}_\syt} \log q_\syt(\x[e]_\syt,\mathfrak{X}_\syt)$ --- that ``correct'' for the finite number of particles.
+Thus, we show the existence of gradient-log coupling term that is missing in the ensemble of particle of framework as in \cref{eq:drift-ensemble}. \begin{remark} For these simplified assumptions, Langevin dynamics will remain unbiased as $\*D = \mathcal{A}_\syt$. \end{remark} For a more general case, without any simplifying assumptions on $\mathfrak{S}(\syt, \mathfrak{X}_\syt)$, and $\mathfrak{A}_\syt(\mathfrak{X}, \mathfrak{Q}_\syt)$, we have additional terms as